 Introduction to the history and the roles, responsibilities, and opportunities in the respiratory care profession.
 Overview of Parkland program, licensing requirements, infection control, respiratory therapeutics, communication, professional ethics.
+Prerequisites: placement out of ENG 099 and CCS 099.

 RTT 130 Respiratory Therapy I